 But it wasn’t beginner’s luck.
 I excelled in that role for more than five years before leaving to become a leadership and career coach.

-The impostor is that ugly, nasty voice in our heads that holds us back when we try to do something big.
-The more significant the change, the louder the voice.
+The impostor is that ugly, nasty voice in our heads that holds us back in our personal and professional spheres.
 It says things like:

-The impostor phenomenon first came to light in the ’70s when psychologists Pauline Clance and Suzanne Imes coined it as a feeling of “phoniness in people who believe they are not intelligent, capable or creative despite evidence of high achievement.”
-Clance and Imes studied more than 150 highly successful women and found that, despite their impressive experience and accolades, many lived in fear of “being found out.”
-One woman—the chairperson of her department—said, “Obviously I’m in this position because my abilities have been overestimated.”
+The impostor phenomenon first came to light in the 1970s when psychologists Pauline Clance, Ph.D., and Suzanne Imes, Ph.D., coined it as a feeling of “phoniness in people who believe they are not intelligent, capable or creative despite evidence of high achievement.”
+Clance and Imes studied more than 150 highly successful women and found that, despite their impressive experience and accolades, many lived in fear of being discovered as an impostor.
+According to their 1978 paper, one woman, “the chairperson of her department, said, ‘Obviously I’m in this position because my abilities have been overestimated.’”

 Before I became a coach, I once managed a young woman who suffered from a debilitating case of impostor syndrome.
 She was creative and brilliant, but she couldn’t see it.
 She would say things like, “Well, it was just an idea, probably stupid, we don’t have to do it.”
-When I credited her ideas and said that I’d like to hear more, she doubted my praise and thought I was just being nice.
-Over time, I too began believing her impostor, doubting her potential.
+When I gave credit to her ideas and said that I’d like to hear more, she doubted my praise and thought I was just being nice.
+Over time, I too began believing her impostor, doubting her abilities.
 Her insecurities and failure to act rendered her incapable of performing to her potential.

 The good news: There are strategies to combat the pesky impostor.
-There’s lots of science behind impostor syndrome, particularly around brains and hormones.
-We could talk about when the amygdala is activated or the size of our anterior cingulate cortex, but my guess is that you’d rather take a look at some practical solutions.
+There’s lots of science behind impostor syndrome and its effects, but my guess is that you’d rather take a look at some practical solutions.

 1. Get to know your impostor and take back control.

 Remember the old saying, “Keep your friends close and your enemies closer”?
-The truth is, you’ll never fully get rid of the impostor.
-New challenges stoke old fears and insecurities, and that impostor will be right there with you.
+The truth is, you may never fully get rid of the impostor.
 So why not embrace it?

-It took some coaching, but I now lean in to my impostor.
-I know that not trying and not taking risks will lead to stagnation, and I won’t stand for that.
+It took some coaching, but I now lean in to my impostor syndrome.
+I know that not trying or taking risks will lead to stagnation, and I won’t stand for that.
 I invite Ursula to try to get between me and my next big thing.
-When she takes me up on the invitation, I thank her for her concern but then leap in, trusting my own abilities.
+When she takes me up on the invitation, I thank her for her concern and leap in anyways, trusting my own abilities.

 2. Find comfort in others.

-And it’s not just CEOs and celebrities.
-Try talking to your friends and colleagues; you’ll find out that others face similar struggles.
-There’s nothing your impostor hates more than being brought into the light, and it’ll bring you comfort to know you’re not alone.
+And it’s not just business executives and celebrities.
+Try talking to your friends and colleagues.
+You may find out that they’re facing similar struggles, and it may bring you comfort to know you’re not alone.

-3. Use the facts to prove your impostor wrong.
+3. Use the facts to prove your impostor syndrome wrong.

 The impostor hates your accomplishments, so one of the best ways to put it in its place is to bring the facts of your success to light.